janmaaarc/ai-powered-furniture-page/README.md

 5.  **Response Handling & Dynamic Rendering:**
     - The `generate.php` proxy receives the HTML response from n8n and echoes it back to the client-side JavaScript.
-    - The `fetch` call in `script.js` resolves, and the received HTML is dynamically injected into the result container, instantly displaying the generated page to the user.
+    - The `fetch` call resolves, and the received HTML is dynamically injected into the result container, instantly displaying the generated page to the user.

 ---